ariesco/CafeInMaude/README.md

 Cafe4Maude: A translation from CafeOBJ into Maude
 =================================================

-Cafe4Maude is a tool to introduce CafeOBJ specifications into the Maude system.
+CafeInMaude is a tool to introduce CafeOBJ specifications into the Maude system.
 This tool has the following features:
 * Supports operators, predicates, equations, and transitions, and all their related attributes.